Stem Cells: Types, Functions, Uses & Issues

 • Genetics: This is by modifying genes in stem cells then transplanting them into the patient to treat conditions such as sickle cell anemia.
 This enables the modified cells to synthesize functional proteins.

-• CAR-T Cell Therapy: This is a process by which T cells from the patients are taken and modified so that they can effectively target and destroy cancer cells.
-The T cells are further cultured from stem cells and the modified versions are re-introduced to be even more potent in eliminating the tumors.
+• CAR-T Cell Therapy: This is therapy in which T cells of patients are removed from patient and altered so that they can have capability of attacking and killing cancerous cells.
+These T cells are then cultured from stem cells and the modified ones are again infused back to even have higher efficiency in eradicating the tumors.

 Disease Research and Drug screening